TZstatsADS/fall2019-project4-sec1-grp2/README.md

 [Temporal Dynamics](./paper/P5 Collaborative Filtering with Temporal Dynamics.pdf)

 **Contribution statement**: All team members discussed a project timeline.
-Yicheng worked on the base ALS with KNN/SVD and Samir worked on hyper-parameter tuning of SVD/KNN.
+Yicheng worked on the base ALS with KNN/SVD and Samir worked on hyper-parameter tuning for the SVD/KNN post processing.
 Richard and Samir worked on adding the penalty of magnitudes and bias/intercept regularizations.
 All team members helped with the temporal dynamic regularizations.
 Richard wrote the presentation and will be presenting the results.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.